The Downtown Los Angeles Guide

 Bordered by Chinatown on one side and the Arts District on the other, what used to be a mostly industrial—and somewhat sketchy—expanse just a few years ago has blossomed into an exceedingly cool and covetable destination for some of the most inventive food in the city, under-the-radar shopping, and general good times.

 The rooms are a bit industrial, but this hotel—located in burgeoning Koreatown—is well-priced, making it a great alternative for those who want to be near the city's most exciting food scene.
 And the food scene starts right in the hotel, with Pot and Commissary, which are both from famed LA-chef (and food truck star) Roy Choi.

 In one of the more ambitious remodels in the city’s recent history, the Ace transformed the United Artists theater into a huge pull for locals and visitors alike.
 While downtown L.A. is undergoing a greater Renaissance, this 1920s institution is inarguably one of its crown jewels.
-Besides hotel rooms, there’s a popular restaurant, a coffee bar, and an Acne outpost just across the street.
+Besides hotel rooms, there’s the popular restaurant Best Girl, a coffee bar, and an Acne outpost just around the corner.